-Most states have battleship silver services which are decorated, as is ours, with the symbols of the history, flora and fauna, of their state.
+Most states have battleship silver services which are decorated, such as ours, with the symbols of the history, flora and fauna of their state.

-The silver service was designed and made by the Gorham Company in the "colonial" style and is nearly 100 years old.
-The various pieces bear the seals of the United States Navy and the State of Florida.
-Each piece was carefully crafted to accentuate motifs of Florida therefore you will notice alligators, oranges and seashells in abundance!
+Our silver service was designed and made by the Gorham Company in the "colonial" style and is over 100 years old.
+The various pieces include the seals of the United States Navy and the State of Florida.
+Each piece was carefully crafted to accentuate motifs of Florida.
+You will notice alligators, oranges and seashells in abundance!
 The largest piece of the collection is a 12-gallon punch bowl.